What is Cutlery?

-Burnishing machines, Polivit method, and plate powder methods are used for retaining the shine and to remove stains.
+Burnishing machines, the Polivit method, and plate powder methods are used for retaining the shine and removing stains.

 These are the different cutlery items for f&b service in hotels:

 A Knife can be used for striking, chopping, tearing, dicing, spreading, carving, and slicing.
-Different types of knives are designed for different works.
+Different types of knives are designed for different tasks.

-For example, Serrated Knives are very easy to cut meat.
-And the Non-serrated steak knives used for a cleaner cut.
-Pointed Knives always used for cutting and paring fruits.
+For example, Serrated Knives are very easy to use to cut meat.
+And the non-serrated steak knives were used for a cleaner cut.
+Pointed Knives are always used for cutting and paring fruits.

 Types of Knives and their uses

 A chef’s knife, also known as a French knife, is usually an extension of a Chef’s hand.
 This is so because it is the most common knife used for various operational jobs in the kitchen, such as chopping, slicing, etc. The length of the blade is usually 8 to 12 inches.

 The paring knife, also known as a Fruit knife, is usually used for small jobs such as paring apples, taking wedges of lemon, hulling strawberries, etc. The blade is usually 3–4 inches long.

 The Tourne Knife, also known as a bird’s beak knife, is the same size as that of a paring knife; the only difference is that the cutting blade is slightly curved to facilitate the cutting of a vegetable into a barrel shape.